Restorative Yoga and Related Forms

 Another thing that sets restorative yoga apart is the long time one spends in the pose.
 To reap the full benefits, ten minutes is a good minimum time in a pose, with up to twenty minutes as a maximum.
 For people who have anxiety, this may at first seem uncomfortable but most students report feeling relaxed and calmer after restorative yoga classes.
 The most important restorative yoga pose is savasana, the dead persons pose, practiced at the end of this and all yoga practices.

-Restorative is in the category of YIN yoga practice.
-YIN yoga is often confused with restorative, both being quite similar in their slower approach to yoga.
+Restorative is in the category of yin yoga practice.
+Yin yoga is often confused with restorative yoga, because they are similar in their slower approach.
 The difference is that yin yoga holds are usually 1-3 minutes, with a pull in the connective tissue and fascia being the main requirement, as opposed to restorative support.
 Yin may or may not use props, though many teachers and students like props in both practices.
-At Sewall House Yoga retreat, we offer both forms of yoga, yin, and restorative, as well as Svaroopa yoga, another yin form that resets the spine and opens the Kundalini Yoga.
-Ajeet is the in-house Svaroopa yoga teacher and, like Donna/Amrita has decades of yoga and yoga teaching experience.
+At Sewall House Yoga retreat, we offer both forms–yin and restorative.